 - Baton Rouge Splash Pad Parks & Pools Guide – Visit our Baton Rouge Water Fun Guide to find one of many Baton Rouge Splash Pads, water parks, and or pools!

-- Blueberry Picking – There is an abundance of places to do this around the area.
+- Berry Picking – There is an abundance of places to do this around the area.
 The Sooner, the better before they are all picked over.
 We love to make Blueberry Scones with a Lemon Glaze.

 - Pottery Painting – Brushfire Studios – This is a quaint little studio in downtown Denham Springs.